 Graig Fatha’s generation

-Graig Fatha generated 703 MWh of electricity in November, the highest monthly generation to date.
 October’s generation exceeded even the most optimistic P50 estimate.
 It generated enough power that month to power an EV to drive to the moon and back 4 times.
+January 2023 was Graig Fatha’s highest generation to date, generating 793 MWh of electricity.
+The most recent generation in May was also a fantastic month, exceeding the P50 estimation.
 As you can see from the chart, some months have been above the P50, some have been below the P90.
 Such variation is to be expected in individual months across the 10 year period the P values are based on.

-Total generation has now reached 3803MWh, enough electricity to power over 1300 homes for an entire year.
-This cumulative generation is just shy of the P90 estimate (again, with a mathematician’s eye roll).
+Total generation has now reached 6760 MWh.
+This cumulative generation is just above the P90 estimate (again, with a mathematician’s eye roll).
 You can track Graig Fatha’s generation here.